miensol/proxy-mirror/README.md

 Features
 -----

-Right now proxy-mirror only handles http and displayes request response list with a simple detailed view.
+proxy-mirror handles http and https using self signed certificate and displayes request response list with a simple detailed view.
 *If only a day would be longer...*

 Installation &amp; Usage